 The upcoming journey to Venice, Italy was destined not only to commemorate the personal knowledge with the leader of the Italian fascists (back in the times of the ‘Munich beer hall period’ Hitler had been repeatedly associated with Mussolini, as no less than his German reincarnation) but generally Hitler’s first visit abroad as the German chancellor.
 His first abroading after the WW1 service.
 In an extended sense, the upcoming meeting could be hardly appreciated as state visite as neither Hitler nor Mussolini was the head of the state.
 Along with that, the German leader had a vision of taking international affairs of the highest importance into his own hands, thus cultivating his own image as the ‘Fuhrer’.
 The ‘Venice encounter’ was not to be revealed to the public beforehand, still, the Italians provided a means to the opposite and on June 11, 1934, three days prior to the event, the international press was fueled to enlighten the news.

 Hitler’s aircraft, Ju-52 with the D-2600 number on board, under the unchanged supervision of his personal pilot Hans Baur, was landed on June 14, 1934, on the SAN NICOLO airfield of the long-drawn Lido island, to the South of the main Venice archipelago.
 Hans Baur, who piloted the plane from the Oberwiesenfeld airfield in Munich that day, was not a stranger to the place due to his job as a pilot on the regular service between Munich and Rome back in the 1920s.
 It stands to mention, that Hitler had chosen the plane not so much to show his devotion to modern transport (including the well-known election campaign back in 1932).
-Indeed, the inflammable situation within Austria deprived the German leader of the possibility to cross the country by train, a formality that would be eliminated in 1938.
+In 1939 Hauns Baur would accompany his Fuhrer to Warsaw and in 1940 to Paris as well.
+Indeed, the inflammable situation within Austria deprived the German leader of the possibility to cross the country by train, a formality that would be eliminated in 1938 after the Anschluss of Austria.
 Over and above, the Italians informally indicated their hope, that the semi-revolutionary Nazi movement in Austria would not lead the acts of provocation during Hitler’s visit to Italy.
 The security measures in Venice were additionally enforced upon the rumors on the assassination attempt, still, Hitler would be accompanied by a number of SS safeguards and police detectives, another unobvious means of the tension between the future AXIS.

 The numerous memoirs and quotations of the participants of that historical visit would later (predominantly after the Second World War) form the general perspective, that Hitler had a look of no more than a junior partner or even a subordinate during his first visit to Italy.
 His constrained movements, as a contrasting counter to Mussolini’s actor mastery, were not gone noticed either by his entourage, including Konstantin von Neurath (Foreign Minister), Heinrich Hoffmann (Hitler’s personal photographer), Hans Baur (pilot), or by the Italians.
 Prior to the visit, a number of German officials from the Foreign ministry were excluded from the delegation agenda due to their forewarnings.
 Although Hitler would not later appreciate the talks about that 1934 visit to Italy, it was obvious that he had experienced a lack of confidence wearing his open-cut coat on his wool suit.
 Hitler took the consequences of Mussolini’s fascist greeting and a firm grip with his constrained version of the Nazi saluting.
 In fact, the arising events can be characterized as pretty much in contrast with Hitler’s own words on his own committal to ‘face-to-face diplomacy’ he had shared with an American journalist back in April.